timofeysie/acapana/README.md

 So where is the viewBox?
 Not sure.
 Will work on the SVG later.
 I've spent too much time on it right now.
 Also, it is single lines.
 We need to actually have boxes with fills so we can color it.
 Add that to the list of things to do.

+The editor being used is [Inkscape]().
+Haven't used the bloated Illustrator for a long time as Inkscape covers all the bases.
+Anyhow, the method of creating a group of all the shapes in the picture, then manually change the width and height of the canvas in the documents modal works.

+In the .svg file it has:
+viewBox="0 0 254.0003 312.51116"

 #